-How does one compile a list of historical landmarks without mention of the Colosseum, which is also known as the Flavian Amphitheatre, was built from sand and concrete in AD 72.
+How does one compile a list of historical landmarks in Europe without mention of the Colosseum.
+This magnificent historical site which is also known as the Flavian Amphitheatre, was built from sand and concrete in AD 72.
 With the ability to hold almost 80,000 spectators, the Colosseum was used for gladiatorial contests and public shows.

 During the middle ages, this well preserved ancient monument was no longer used for entertainment, however, in later years it was used as a Christian shrine, a quarry, and a fortress.